Online Significant Figures Finder

 Key Terminology

-Digits in a number that carry meaningful information about its precision according to established rules.
+The digits in a number that carry meaningful information about its precision.

-Zeros before the first non-zero digit; they are not counted as significant.
+Zeros before the first non-zero digit, which are never significant.

-Zeros at the end of a number; considered significant only if a decimal point is present.
+Zeros after the last non-zero digit, significant only when a decimal point is present.

 Quick Knowledge Check